 We’ve already mentioned it several times, but it bears repeating: Cross-functional team leaders must build trust.

-Cross-functional team leaders often have little control over their team members, let alone the resources other departments give them.
+Cross-functional team leaders often have little control over their team members, let alone over the resources provided by other departments.
 As a result, they can’t lead by fear or secrecy.

 The only alternative?
 Honesty and transparency every step of the way.
 Cross-functional leaders can’t afford to hide problems.
-If they do, and the problem blows up, team members and department leaders will retreat into their silos—and the project will suffer for it.
+If they do, and the problem blows up, team members and department leaders will retreat into their silos, and the project will suffer.

 10. The ability to give trust

-When you micromanage your cross-functional team, you take precious time out of their day.
+When you micromanage your cross-functional team, you take valuable time away from their day.
 Worse, you lower their morale—a serious issue to any leader, but especially when you can’t directly enforce consequences.

 Cross-functional team leaders need to lead from the front instead.
 Focus on creating a positive workspace.
 Identify roadblocks and improve workflows.
 Recognize and reward progress.
 When you create an effective environment for your team members, you’ll be shocked at what they can get done.